 - Ensure the employee receives necessary medical attention.
 In case of emergency, call 911 or immediately send the employee to a hospital emergency room.

 - With the injured or ill employee, immediately call Amerisys at 1-800-455-2079 to report the work-related injury or illness so the employee can receive appropriate care.
 In case of emergency, call Amerisys as soon as practicable.

-- Complete the Incident Investigation Report for Supervisors and forward to Environmental Health and Safety within 24 hours.
+- Complete the Supervisor's Incident/Injury Report and forward to Environmental Health and Safety within 24 hours.

 - Take action to correct any safety hazards to prevent the same or similar injury or illness from occurring again.

 - If an incident involves a student or someone who experiences a near miss please use the USF Incident and Near Miss Reporting Form